 - support them through the complaint process if they choose to report the harassment.

-How to prevent harassment
+How to prevent bullying

 - have a prevention policy in place and always follow it.
 Your workplace’s policy should be:

 - easy to understand